 See our coverage here.

-Now this company response letter.
+Now this complete response letter.

 Per the letter (according to Aldeyra), the FDA stated that Aldeyra’s NDA failed to demonstrate efficacy for treating ocular symptoms associated with dry eye, and that “at least one additional adequate and well-controlled study to demonstrate a positive effect on the treatment of ocular symptoms of dry eye” should be conducted.